Does short-term disability insurance cover mental health issues?

 Short-Term Disability Anxiety and Depression

-Most private short-term disability insurance policies do not cover any behavioral health issue.
+Most private short-term disability insurance policies do not cover any behavioral health issues.
 Read your policy carefully – exceptions abound.
-This includes anxiety, depression, bipolar disorder, eating disorders, nervous breakdowns, schizophrenia, and many other mental illnesses.
+The list includes anxiety, depression, bipolar disorder, eating disorders, nervous breakdowns, schizophrenia, and many other mental illnesses.

-However, finding a related biological condition or working in one of two states can mean the difference between an approval or denial of your claim.
-The odds are low.
-Perhaps getting out of debt is a better alternative to lift your mood and improve your finances if you do not fall into either category.
+However, finding a related biological condition or working in one of two states can mean the difference between an approval or denial of your claim – while you wait to qualify for Social Security disability.

 Getting a short-term disability claim denial for anxiety and depression is the most common outcome for people with private coverage.
 Most private policies will contain legal language excluding benefits for any mental health issue.
 Your plan may contain wording similar to this.